Responsible: Joe LaCasce / UiO

 International lecturer: Jonathan Lilly / Theiss Research

-Max. no. of participants: 12 CHESS students (total participants 24)
+Max. no. of participants: 12 CHESS students (total participants: 20)

 Submitted applicant list

-This will be the third time the course is offered.
-By popular demand, this iteration focuses on a greatly expanded version of the “low-tech” methods that form the foundation of the data analyst’s toolbox.
+This will be the fourth time a version of this course is offered in Oslo, and the second time focusing on a greatly expanded version of the “low-tech” methods that form the foundation of the data analyst’s toolbox.